 The Importance of Short-form Content

 When it comes to audio search optimization, short-form content can be particularly effective.
-In audio search, people are more likely structure their queries as actual questions.
+In audio search, people are more likely to structure their queries as actual questions.
 Since they are asking questions, they expect accessible and correct answers.

 If you manage to provide such facts in an efficient way, your content could possibly even qualify for Google’s feature snippets.
 These are known as position zero as they are summaries that pop up immediately under a search query and are read aloud to the voice search user.